 You should advise us in writing by email at the time of the booking and whenever any change in the condition or disability occurs.
 You must also promptly advise us if any medical condition or disability which may affect your holiday develops after your booking has been confirmed.
 The nature of some of our destinations means that in the majority of cases they are unsuitable for those who are wheelchair-bound or have a lack of mobility.
 We can discuss an alternative tailor-made itinerary for you.

-We are unable to offer additional assistance to travellers and guests with limited mobility and all such assistance will need to be provided by whoever the traveller is travelling with.
+We are unable to offer additional assistance to travellers and guests with limited mobility and all such assistance will need to be provided by whomever the traveller is travelling with.
 We may request a letter from your doctor confirming your fitness to travel and take part in our arrangements otherwise we must accept that you are sufficiently fit to do so and in the event of any difficulties or problems you encounter or experience with us which relates to your condition, we cannot be held liable for damages or financial loss.

 Your itinerary may include high altitude tours.
 If you suffer from circulation, heart or respiratory problems, we advise that you consult with your doctor before confirming your booking.